Brexit: France releases list of sanctions if UK withholds fishing licences | Law-Order

 Brexit: France releases list of sanctions if UK withholds fishing licences

 France released a list of sanctions that could come into effect from Nov.
 2 unless enough progress is made in its post-Brexit fishing row with Britain, and said it was working on a second round of sanctions that could affect power supplies to the UK.
-France could notably step up border and sanitary checks on goods from Britain, prevent British fishing boats from accessing designated French ports and beef up checks on trucks coming and going from the UK, the Maritime and European Affairs Ministries said in a joint statement.
+The British government said the "threats are disappointing and disproportionate" and would be seeking urgent clarification before considering action in response.

 France released a list of sanctions that could come into effect from Nov.
 2 unless enough progress is made in its post-Brexit fishing row with Britain, and said it was working on a second round of sanctions that could affect power supplies to the UK.